kencormack/pistar-lastqso/README.md

       Font # 5 may not work for everyone.
 Not all terminal emulators or TERM-types support the ANSI control codes for this feature.

+  -F|--FCC
+      For US callsigns only, enable amateur radio license level lookup for callsigns, based on FCC records.
+The license can be one of Novice, Technician, General, Advanced, or Extra.
+When enabled, the license level is displayed on a line following the QTH data.

   -g|--grid
       For US callsigns only, enable Maidenhead Grid Square look-up for